DataDog/dd-trace-rb/docs/GettingStarted.md

     require 'ddtrace/auto_instrument'
     ```

-    You can configure, override, or disable any specific integration settings by also adding a [Ruby Manual Configuration Block](#ruby-manual-configuration).
+    You can configure, override, or disable any specific integration settings by also adding a Ruby manual configuration block (next).

 #### Manual instrumentation